NautilusTrader

 Environment VariableDescription

-KRAKEN_SPOT_API_KEYAPI key for Kraken Spot (mainnet).
+KRAKEN_SPOT_API_KEYAPI key for Kraken Spot live trading.

-KRAKEN_SPOT_API_SECRETAPI secret for Kraken Spot (mainnet).
+KRAKEN_SPOT_API_SECRETAPI secret for Kraken Spot live trading.

 KRAKEN_FUTURES_DEMO_API_KEYAPI key for Kraken Futures (demo).